hasansword/basic-react-app-2/README.md

 ## What is this App?

-This is a basic react app 2 used props which is the one of the main features and getting data from another file.
+This is a basic react app 2 used component, props and array.map  which are the one of the main features of react and also importing data from another file.

 ## Screenshot of App